UCANR-IGIS/uasimg/README.md

 1. Doing a quick check in the field to review the distribution of a set of images, and the estimated image overlap.
-This (along with checking the images for bluriness) can help a pilot determine if a flight was successful or needs to be redone.
+This (along with checking the images for blurriness) can help a pilot determine if a flight was successful, or needs to be redone.

 2. Subsetting images for further processing with a photogrammetry (stitching) program like Pix4D or Agisoft.
 Omitting images with an